-Electricity tariff reforms will be an essential part of the clean energy transition.
-Existing tariffs rely on average cost pricing and often set a price per unit that exceeds marginal cost.
-The higher price encourages over-adoption of residential solar panels and under-adoption of electric alternatives to fossil fuels.
+Electricity tariff reform is an essential part of the clean energy transition.
+Existing tariffs encourage the over-adoption of residential solar systems and the under-adoption of electric alternatives to fossil fuels.
 However, an efficient tariff based on fixed charges and marginal cost pricing may harm low-income households.
-Households with low demand for electricity may prefer to disconnect from the grid rather than pay an equal share of fixed costs.
-We propose an alternative methodology for setting fixed charges based on the predicted willingness-to-pay of each household.
-Using household data from Colombia, we show the fiscal burden and economic inefficiency of the existing tariffs.
-We then show how our new tariff methodology could improve economic efficiency, create incentives for the adoption of clean energy technologies, while still leaving low-income households better off.
+We propose an alternative methodology for setting fixed charges based on each household’s willingness to pay to consume electricity at marginal cost.
+Using household-level data from Colombia, we demonstrate the short-run and long-run distortions from the existing tariffs and how our new methodology could provide the economic, environmental, and health benefits from adopting clean energy technologies while still protecting low-income households from higher bills.